Rodrigo Manjarín, Assistant Professor

 - Senior Project - Current Topics in Animal Science (ASCI 479)

 Our laboratory specializes in translational biomedical research with emphasis on metabolic disease in pediatric populations.
 The focus within this area is on gut-liver mechanisms that regulate the development of non-alcoholic fatty liver disease and obesity, and the impact of the diet on these mechanisms.
-We use a comparative approach which includes a novel model of the disease, and multi-omic method that combines the analysis metabolomics and microbiome.
+We use a comparative approach which includes a novel pig model of the disease, and multi-omic method that combines the analysis metabolomics and microbiome.
 Also, we make extensive use of next generation sequencing approaches to determine the transcriptome profile.

 Dysregulation of bile acid homeostasis in pediatric NAFLD

 Changes in Farnesoid-X receptor (FXR)-fibroblast growth factor 19 (FGF19) signaling and cholestasis has been described in nonalcoholic fatty liver disease (NAFLD) patients.
 However, treatment with FXR agonists have produced contradictory results.
-In a model of pediatric nonalcoholic steatohepatitis (NASH), we have shown that high-fructose high-fat diets are associated with the uncoupling of FXR-FGF19 signaling in the gut and an increase in the severity of liver disease.
-These findings provide a therapeutic window for dietary interventions to modulate the enterohepatic FXR-FGF19 axis in NAFLD patients.
+In a translational model of pediatric nonalcoholic steatohepatitis (NASH), we have shown that high-fructose high-fat diets are associated with the uncoupling of FXR-FGF19 signaling in the gut and an increase in the severity of liver disease.
+These findings provide a therapeutic opportunity for dietary interventions to modulate the enterohepatic FXR-FGF19 axis in NAFLD patients.

 Colonic hyperplasia in diet-induced NAFLD